SelecTree: Tree Detail

 Photo Locations: UC Santa Cruz Arboretum - Santa Cruz, CA, San Marcos Growers - Santa Barbara, CA, Mendocino Coast Botanical Gardens - Fort Bragg, CA and San Francisco, CA

 Soapbark is famous for the medicinal and commercial use of its inner bark, an abundant source of saponinsa group of bitter-tasting, organic compounds that produce a soap-like foam when shaken in water.
 A soap can be made by crushing the inner bark and mixing with water.
 Used commercially in Chile as an ingredient of laundry soap and shampoo among other uses.
 Soapbark saponins are supposedly poisonous when consumed at concentrations greater than the minuscule amount added to most commercial products.
+Can grow to 60 feet in native range.

 Native to Chile.